openqda/user-docs/docs/workflow/preparation/editing.md

 ![line blocks](../../public/img/preparation/line_blocks.png)

+## REFI Default
+The REFI standard does only consider start position and end position as standard-compliant fields for text selections.
+We considered this as a strong indicator against a line-based representation.

 ## Selection ranges
 We decided the range of selected characters as a reproducible way to determine selections of codes across device types and screen sizes.